zephyrhours/Hyperspectral-Object-Tracking-TSCFW/README.md

 # Hyperspectral-Object-Tracking-TSCFW
 This is the source codes for this paper called " Spatial-spectral Weighted and Regularized Tensor Sparse Correlation Filter for Object Tracking in Hyperspectral Videos"

 **This paper is availavle under the "Early Access" area on IEEE Xplore.
-After the paper is officially published, the sourec codes of the TSCFW tracker will be available.
+After the paper is officially published, the source codes of the TSCFW tracker will be available.
 Currently, we are sorting out this codes, please look forward to!**

 <img src="flowchart_TSCFW.png" alt="workflow">